mrEDitor/gnome-shell-extension-scroll-panel/README.md

 ##### *<https://github.com/mrEDitor/gnome-scroll-panel/>*
 *Enables switching workspaces and applications in Gnome Shell just by scrolling a mousewheel above a corresponding title on the top panel.*

-Scroll above application name for switching between windows on active workspace, and above clock for switching between virtual workspaces.
+Scroll above an application's title to switch between windows on the active workspace, and above the clock to switch between virtual workspaces.
 ##### GNU GPL v3
 ```This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.```
 ##### Installation